graphql/handbooks/grants/applying.md

 We aim to acknowledge your application within two weeks except during the holiday periods (particularly the summer and winter holidays).
-When we do so, we might ask for clarifications or changes.
+When we do so, we might ask for more details or changes.
 Once our initial reviewer is happy your submission is in a good state, it will be submitted to the TSC for review.

-It will take a while for the TSC to review your proposal, and there may be longer negotiations around exactly what the work entails, and the cost for the work.
+It will take a while for the TSC to review your proposal, and there may be longer discussions around exactly what the work entails, and the cost for the work.
 After that, there are legal matters surrounding creating the contract and setting you up to receive the payment.
 As such, you should anticipate that it may be a number of weeks before the funding period can start.
-If you're planning to do the work during a particular window (a gap between contracts, a holiday period, or similar) then be sure to surface this clearly in the application and submit significantly in advance of this date.
+If you're planning to do the work during a particular window (a gap between contracts, a holiday period, or similar) then be sure to surface this clearly in the application and submit well in advance of this date.

 Further, your work will require review, and the people reviewing it are volunteers.
-It can often be 2-3 weeks before your PRs are reviewed, and following review further changes or clarifications may be requested.
+It can often be 2-3 weeks before your PRs are reviewed, and following review further changes or extra details may be requested.
 Stay in touch with the contact you have for the work, typically over Discord or Slack DMs, and don't be afraid to ping via chat asking explicitly for a review for grant-funded work!
 Factor these review periods into the timeline of the work,